raspberrypilearning/space-talk/en/step_3.md

 --- task ---

-Test: Test your code by clicking on Pico on the Stage.
+**Test:** Click on Pico on the Stage see the speech bubble show for two seconds.
+It's important to test your code to make sure it does what you expect.

 --- /task ---